 Haunted Landscapes: Trauma and Grief in the Contemporary Television Ghost story

-Hauntological music event featuring Sharron Kraus and Cath Tyler, 13th September 2019.
+Hauntological music event featuring Sharron Kraus and Phil Tyler, 13th September 2019.

 CCL Inaugural Symposium Nov 2018